2023 Update: How to Clean a Baseball Cap (The Right Way)

 - Don't over wet the stained area with water or stain removing solution.

 - Blot carefully from the outside inwards, all the way to the stain's centre Blotting inside out spreads the stain more.

-- Before drying, place two cloths or tissues on both sides of the area to absorb any excess moisture.
+- Place two cloths or tissues on both sides of the area to absorb any excess moisture.

 - Use a fan or a hair dryer on cool setting to speed up the drying process.

 Another way to prevent water marks is to apply a light mist of water onto the cap whilst working on the stain .

 This works by moving any small remaining particles of the stain away into the wet fabric.
 However, if the fabric around the stain is dry then particles can disperse, the dry fabric acts as a border and create another stain (tide mark).
 Frustratingly, this creates another stain for you to clean.

 Luckily, there's an easy way to prevent this.
 Lightly wetting the cap (preferably with distilled water) will give any small remnant of the stain more area to disperse into.
 This makes it easier to fully clean the stain using further treatments.

 Here where to apply the mist of water when cleaning: